 Growing up in Racine, Wisconsin I was able to attend school on the shores of Lake Michigan.
 I have fond memories of admiring the changing leaves at local nature preserves, learning how to fish at park ponds, and spotting different bird species while driving along Highway I-94.
 My love for nature and the outdoors comes from my dad, an avid hunter and fisherman, who was always bringing me and my sister along on his day hikes and adventures.

-Emma and her partner, Fernando, at Wildcat Mountain State Park.
+Emma Schatz at Wildcat Mountain State Park.
 Photo: Courtesy of Emma Schatz

 Of course, one’s journey with self-identity is not without struggles.
 I grew up in a predominantly white community, and as a young mixed-race Latina woman, I have always struggled with my racial identity.
 During difficult times, I tend to turn to the outdoors for comfort because it has always been there for me.
 When I wasn’t “Latina enough” or “white enough” I was enough for nature.
 Always.